sovity/authority-portal/docs/deployment-guide/goals/production/README.md

   - URL of the Keycloak for authorizing at the CaaS-Portal, referred to as `[CAAS_KC_FQDN]` in this guide.
   - Credentials for the CaaS-Portal, referred to as `[CAAS_CLIENT_ID]` and `[CAAS_CLIENT_SECRET]` in this guide.
 - A running instance of Uptime Kuma is required.
-  - This should track the DAPS and Logging House status
+  - This should track the DAPS, Logging House and Catalog Crawler status
   - The statuses must be available via the API (`/metrics` endpoint)
     - The output per component should look like this:
       ```